mbranco2/GCD-ProgAss/readme.md

 changed with "/".

 ## LOGIC
-This picture is woth than 1000 words...
+This picture is worth than 1000 words...
 (Thanks to David Hood!)   :-)
 ![alt text](https://coursera-forum-screenshots.s3.amazonaws.com/ab/a2776024af11e4a69d5576f8bc8459/Slide2.png )

 ##OPERATION